 Since this is the layer that is used to make full grain leather belts, they’re incredibly strong and durable.

-A real full grain leather belt will get many compliments, even after years of use.
+Such. belt will receive many compliments, even after years of use.
 If you’ve ever heard of “quarter century belts,” or those passed down from one generation to another, they’re likely made of real full grain leather.

 "This is definitely a lifetime belt.
 You could pass this down to your grandkids."